mdespuits/minty/README.md

 ## Installation

+Currently, `minty` is not entirely stable and is unavailable on Rubygems.
+You can still clone it down locally and install it via `gem` or `bundler`.
+You may need to use `bin/minty` instead of just `minty` depending on your installation method and environment.

+### Using gem

+From the gem's working directory, run:

+    $ gem install pkg/minty-*.gem

+### Using bundler

 Add this line to your application's Gemfile:

+    gem 'minty', git: 'git://github.com/mattdbridges/minty.git'

+Alternatively, you can include it from a local directory

-    gem 'minty'
+    gem 'minty', path: './vendor/minty'

 And then execute:

     $ bundle

-Right now, `minty` is not stable and is not on Rubygems, so you can clone it down locally to use it.
-Simply use `bin/minty` as the command instead of just `minty`.

 ## Usage